 THE GENERAL DATA PROTECTION REGULATION

-On the 25 May 2018, the General Data Protection Regulation (GDPR) will come into effect.
+On the 25 May 2018, the General Data Protection Regulation (GDPR) has come into effect.

 This means that all personal data will now be regulated under the stricter GDPR, meaning more stringent guidelines and procedures must be followed/adopted.

 Following a number of extremely well-attended and engaging workshops, the NFDA continues to work with its members to meet the challenge of GDPR compliance.

 If you need any assistance, please ring our dedicated GDPR helpline: 01788 538 304.

 - More stringent requirements, with all processes for collecting personal data to be reviewed.

 - Changes need to be made to privacy policies and any documentation detailing how an individual’s data is used – for example a consent form asking for personal data.

 - Clear, concise, direct language used to obtain consent.